Skip to Content

 Seasonal Care: Tending to Your Willow Year-Round

 Summer: Ensure your willow receives adequate watering, especially during dry spells.
-Regularly monitor for pests and diseases—a quick response can prevent minor issues from becoming major dilemmas.
+Regularly monitor for pests and diseases—a quick response can prevent minor issues from becoming major ones.
 The occasional application of mulch can assist in moisture retention and deter competing weeds.

 Autumn: As the weather cools and the tree begins its descent into dormancy, adjust your care routine.
 Reduce watering as the leaves fall, and clear away debris from around the base of the tree to prevent rot and pest overwintering.